Occupation of Istanbul: Presentation of the treaty to the Sultan, June 1920

-End of the occupation
+End of occupation

 The success of the Turkish National Movement against the French and Greeks was followed by their forces threatening the Allied forces at Chanak.
 The British decided to resist any attempt to penetrate the neutral zone of the Straits.
 Kemal was persuaded by the French to order his forces to avoid any incident at Chanak.
 Nevertheless, the Chanak Crisis nearly resulted in hostilities, these being avoided on 11 October 1922, when the Armistice of Mudanya was signed, bringing the Turkish War of Independence to an end.
 The handling of this crisis caused the collapse of David Lloyd George's Ministry on 19 October 1922.

 Following the Turkish War of Independence (1919–1922), the Grand National Assembly of Turkey in Ankara abolished the Sultanate on 1 November 1922, and the last Ottoman Sultan, Mehmed VI, was expelled from the city.
 Leaving aboard the British warship HMS Malaya on 17 November 1922, he went into exile and died in Sanremo, Italy, on 16 May 1926.

 Negotiations for a new peace treaty with Turkey began at the Conference of Lausanne on 20 November 1922 and reopened after a break on 23 April 1923.
 This led to the signing of the Treaty of Lausanne on 24 July 1923.
 Under the terms of the treaty, Allied forces started evacuating Istanbul on 23 August 1923 and completed the task on 4 October 1923 – British, Italian, and French troops departing pari passu.

 Turkish forces of the Ankara government, commanded by Şükrü Naili Pasha (3rd Corps), entered the city with a ceremony on 6 October 1923, which has been marked as the Liberation Day of Istanbul (Turkish: İstanbul'un Kurtuluşu) and is commemorated every year on its anniversary.
 On 29 October 1923, the Grand National Assembly of Turkey declared the establishment of the Turkish Republic, with Ankara as its capital.
 Mustafa Kemal Atatürk became the Republic's first President.